Enterprise Isometric Internet security firewall protection information

 The rise of virtual firewalls and virtual firewall appliances

 Almost all physical firewalls offer virtual contexts.
 Virtual contexts divide the firewall and solve many multi-tenancy issues.
 They provide separate management plans, but all the contexts share the same code.
 They also run over the same interfaces competing for the same bandwidth, so if one tenant gets DoS attacked, the others might be affected.
-However, virtual contexts constitute a significant drawback because they are tied to the physical device, so you lose all the benefits of virtualization, unlike VM-based firewalls.
+However, virtual contexts constitute a significant drawback because they are tied to the physical device, so unlike VM-based firewalls, you lose all the benefits of virtualization.

 A firewall in a VM can run on any transport provided by the hypervisor.
 The VM thinks it has an ethernet interface, enabling you to put a VM-based firewall on top of any virtualization technology.
 The physical firewall must be integrated with the network virtualization solution, and many vendors have limited support for overlay networking solutions.

-The physical interface supports VXLAN but doesn’t mean it can help the control plane in which the overlay network solution runs.
+The physical interface supports VXLAN, but that doesn’t mean it can help the control plane in which the overlay network solution runs.
 For example, the network overlay solution might use IP multicast, OVSDB, or EVPN over VXLAN.
 Deploying Virtual firewalling offers underlay transport independence.
-They are flexible and easy to deploy and manage.
+It is flexible and easy to deploy and manage.

 Virtual firewall appliance: VM and NIC-based firewalls